Indian Ballistic Missile Defence Programme: Cruise missile defence

-Defending against an attack by a cruise missile on the other hand is similar to tackling low-flying manned aircraft and hence most methods of aircraft defence can be used for a cruise missile defence system.
+Defending against an attack by a cruise missile, on the other hand, is similar to tackling a low-flying crewed aircraft and hence most methods of aircraft defence can be used for a cruise missile defence system.

 In order to ward off the threats of nuke-tipped cruise missile attack India has a new missile defence programme which will be focused solely on intercepting cruise missiles.
 The technological breakthrough has been created with an Advanced Air Defence missile (AAD).

 DRDO Chief, Dr V K Saraswat stated in an Interview "Our studies have indicated that this AAD will be able to handle a cruise missile intercept".

 Furthermore, India is acquiring airborne radars like EL/W-2090 AWACS to ensure detection of cruise missiles in order to stay on top of the threat.

-Barak-8 is a long-range anti-air and anti-missile naval defence system developed jointly by Israel Aerospace Industries (IAI) and the Defence Research and Development Organisation (DRDO) of India.
+Barak-8 is a long-range anti-air and anti-missile naval defence system developed jointly by Israel Aerospace Industries and the DRDO.
 The Indian Army inducted a variant of Barak 8 missile to meet its requirement for a medium-range surface-to-air air defence missile.
 The naval version of this missile has the capability to intercept incoming enemy cruise missiles and combat jets targeting its warships at sea.
 It would also be inducted into the Indian Air Force, followed by the Army.
 India has a joint venture for this missile with Israel.
 Recently developed, India's Akash missile defence system also has the capability to "neutralise aerial targets like fighter jets, cruise missiles and air-to-surface missiles".

-XRSAM (eXtra-long Range Surface to Air Missile) is an Indian long-range mobile surface to air missile defence system under development by Defence Research and Development Organization (DRDO).
+Project Kusha is an Indian long-range mobile surface-to- air missile defence system under development by the DRDO.
 The missile system will have a range of 250 km against fighter jets, 350 km against cruise missiles, sea skimming anti-ship missiles, AWACS and mid air refuelers and will be capable of bringing down ballistic missiles and stealth fighters in the terminal stage.
 The naval version of the missile might be also developed to supplement the LR-SAM missile in the Indian Navy.

-On 17 November 2010, in an interview Rafael's Vice President Lova Drori confirmed that the David's Sling system has been offered to the Indian Armed Forces.
+On 17 November 2010, an interview with Rafael's Vice President Lova Drori confirmed that the David's Sling system has been offered to the Indian Armed Forces.